ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/getting_started.rst

 ------------------------------

 After the oppening of the client, the first step is to connect to the remote server.
-To do that, you new an account and the remote address.
+To do that, you need an account and the remote address of your automation server.

-The connection windows is available from the ``Get Started > Connect`` menu or from the welcome tabulation.
+The connection window is available from the ``Get Started > Connect`` menu or from the welcome tabulation.
-If the connection is successfull, the user can be see the remote tests availables.
+If the connection is successfull, the user can see all remote tests available.

 .. image:: /_static/images/client/client_connect.png